 Location: Argentina, South America

 Trek duration: Up to 20 days

 Mount Aconcagua is the tallest mountain outside the Himalayas and the highest point in the Western hemisphere.
 Aconcagua is in the northern part of Argentina near the Chile border.
 Technical skills are not required, but you must have the highest level of physical fitness to attempt this summit.
 Also, remember this expedition is neither for the faint hearts nor for inexperienced mountaineers.
 Before you plan this expedition, make sure you have the proper physical training and adequate experience.
 While on the trail, you will need to use the gears like ice axes and crampons to complete the trek.
 You will traverse through the picturesque 360° route, looking over the beautiful Andres.
 The trail is non-technical with sections of ice and snow and two summits.
 A ridge called Cresta del Guanaco connects both the summits.
 The view from the top of this mountain ridge is something that you will carry with you for the rest of your life.

 If you have the strength and required experience, the challenges shouldn’t discourage you from attempting these summits, as the experiences you will gather are worth the effort.

-Don’t forget to subscribe to the Fifty-50’s YouTube Channel to watch some more thrilling content for your daily dose of adrenaline boost.
+I’m sure you loved these Non-Technical Treks.
+So, don’t forget to subscribe to the Fifty-50’s YouTube Channel to watch some more thrilling content for your daily dose of adrenaline boost.